 - Signs of pests

-Inspectors are there to enforce food codes and educate staff on proper techniques.
-They tend to focus on potentially hazardous foods that require specific time and temperature maintenance.
-However, they'll also look for non-critical items — such as chipped floor tiles or not wearing hair restraints — that can still cause serious problems.
+Inspectors are there to enforce food codes and educate staff on proper food safety techniques.
+They tend to focus on potentially hazardous foods that require specific time and temperature maintenance, but non-critical items can still create a problem for your inspection report.

-Be sure to include a section on food safety in your employee handbook — it will help all your staff remain up-to-date on proper food handling techniques.
+Be sure to include a section on food safety in your restaurant employee handbook.
+It will help your staff remain up-to-date on proper food handling safety.

-One way to stay ahead of your restaurant health inspection report is to make a restaurant health inspection checklist.
-Then, treat every day like health inspection day.
+One way to stay ahead of the health inspector is to make a restaurant health inspection checklist.
+Use it to make every day feel like health inspection day.

-Your checklist might include a review of best practices for food storage, food preparation and cooking, serving food to customers, personal hygiene and pest control.
+Your checklist should include a review of best practices for food storage, food preparation and cooking, serving food to customers, personal hygiene and pest control.

 1. Set expectations